Open-IDE/CodeBlocks/.graph/CMake/readme.md

+# CMake Generator for CodeBlocks
-# Using Cmake with Code::Blocks
+"using Cmake with Code::Blocks"
 https://stackoverflow.com/questions/43501490/using-cmake-with-codeblocks